 That was a huge mind-blowing realization when I looked at the numbers because this is not a scam or anything.
 It’s real, it’s just math.
 When you look at the math and you actually process it, you’re like, “Wow, why hasn’t anybody ever taught us this?”

-- Want to see the numbers applied to your life?
-Use the NewRetirement Planner to model a frugal lifestyle and see how much earlier you can retire!
+Scenario Suggestion: Want to see above average savings applied to your life?
+Use the NewRetirement Planner to model a frugal lifestyle and see how much earlier you can retire.

 5. Get to Know Your “Real” Returns